-Start celebrating Halloween early with a horror movie list including fun hits like “Hocus Pocus” to horror classics like “The Exorcist.”
+Start celebrating Halloween with our horror movie list, which includes fun hits like “Hocus Pocus” and horror classics like “The Exorcist.”

 Cook Comfort Foods

 Cooler weather means it’s time for soups, stews, chili and other comforting meals.
 Make classics like chicken noodle soup and beef stew or healthier, but equally delicious, meatless options like lentil soup and vegetarian chili.
-Aside from pumpkin and apples, there are plenty of other seasonal ingredients – like squash, cauliflower and sweet potatoes – to use for savory dishes.
+Aside from pumpkin and apples, there are plenty of other fall ingredients, such as squash, cauliflower and sweet potatoes, to use for savory dishes.
 Slow cookers and Instant Pots make creating comfort foods easier than ever.

 Make a Cozy Beverage

-Stay cozy by adding a warm beverage to your fall bucket list.
+Add a warm beverage to your fall bucket list.
 To start your day with fall flavors, simply brew a cup of pumpkin coffee or use your preferred pumpkin spice or caramel creamer.
 Pump up the flavor of chai tea bags by adding extra cinnamon, ground ginger and allspice.
 Use a mix of hot water and warm milk – or sub out the water completely – to make your chai tea more like a latte.
 Garnish with whipped cream and ground nutmeg.
-To serve a small group, make family-friendly homemade apple cider in a slow cooker or tasty fall sangria for the adults.
-(As always, enjoy responsibly and designate a sober driver.)

 Go For a Drive